robbell/dotnet-aks-api-template/README.md

 - [ ] Tests project (includes running in Dockerfile) - are these valuable?
 Forces this to become a multi-project, and possibly solution-creating template
 - [ ] Other [12 Factor](https://12factor.net/) app traits - look at what would be useful to include
 - [ ] Other creation parameters (Port?
 EnablingAuthentication?
 FrameworkVersion?)
-- [ ] Reintroduce launchsettings.json if useful
 - [ ] Are there any references that can be pulled at creation time?
 Helm charts for example
-- [ ] README, LICENSE and CONTRIBUTING files - should `dotnet new` creation map 1:1 with a repository?
+- [ ] LICENSE and CONTRIBUTING files - should `dotnet new` creation map 1:1 with a repository?

 ## The template creation project